gH7aerakaGpLTYrwVTa/pfSense-101/README.md

 ## Setup

+**TODO:** make unifi network controller setup script

 Go ahead and deploy your pfSense box, you deserve it after all that research!
 After setting up pfSense to your liking, it is time to get your UniFi products online and connected to their controller.
 I prefer to use a Raspberry Pi 3 or better to run a dedicated UniFi controller 24/7, rather than having the software on a desktop.
-It is ok to run the controller on a desktop for a little while of course, and you can simply swap to the Pi once ready.
+It is ok to run the controller on a desktop for a little while of course, whatever you prefer for setting up, then  simply swap to the Pi once ready.

 - [Install Unifi Controller On Raspberry Pi](https://lazyadmin.nl/home-network/installing-unifi-controller-on-a-raspberry-pi-in-5-min/)